epfl-ada/ada-2021-project-hivemind/README.md

 <!-- To supplement the disaster dataset, we have selected 55 different world development indicators from the [World Data Bank](https://databank.worldbank.org/source/world-development-indicators).
 We took the per-year data from the year 2000 to the year 2020 and for all available countries.
 Detailed indicator description is given in the metadata csv file `databank_wdi_metadata.csv`, including the source, unit of measure, periodicity, aggregation method, statistical concept and methodology, development relevance, and limitations.
 Raw data is saved in `databank_wdi_data.csv`, with the preprocessed dataset created in this notebook saved in `databank_wdi_data_clean.csv`. -->

 One important factor in how much people talk about a disaster might be the country and its attributes.
-In this dataset, the most important development indicators of the country can be found, for example GDP, population, fertility rate, and life expectancy at birth.
-Detailed indicator description is given in the metadata csv file `databank_wdi_metadata.csv`.
+In this dataset, the most important development indicators of the country can be found, for example GDP, population, and fertility rate.
+Detailed per-indicator source and description is given in `databank_wdi_metadata.csv`.
 We would like to observe whether there is a connection between these indicators and the length and distribution of time they talk about the disaster.

 In the [`wdi_eda.ipynb`](wdi_eda.ipynb) notebook, we have loaded, pre-processed and cleaned, analyzed, and visualized the dataset.